Yandex Cloud

 If you do not have Terraform yet, install it and configure the Yandex Cloud provider.

-1. Describe the parameters of the roles you assign in the configuration file:
+3. Describe the roles you are assigning in the configuration file:

 resource "yandex_organizationmanager_organization_iam_binding" "editor" {